U.S. Tax Preparation Worldwide James Maertin CPA

 Tax Treaties

-Statement of Specified Foreign Financial Assets (Form 8938)
+Form 8938 Statement of Specified Foreign Financial Assets

-Can I contribute to a U.S. IRA Retirement Plan?
+Contributing to a U.S. IRA While Abroad

 Reporting Foreign Unearned Income